-If you or a loved one is looking to change your life around and overcome an addiction, choosing the right rehab for your needs is paramount.
+If you or a loved one is looking to change your life around and overcome addiction, choosing inpatient vs outpatient for the right rehab to meet your needs is paramount.

 Essentially, there are two forms of rehabilitation which each have their own set of benefits and drawbacks.
-What’s important is choosing the best option to suit your recovery.
+What’s important is choosing from the best types of addiction treatment to suit your recovery.

 Inpatient and outpatient drug rehab are your two basic options for recovery.
 Both are tailored to suit all forms and severity of addictions.